JordanYu4/cs_notes/transport_layer.md

 - Bandwidth-intensive apps that can tolerate some packet loss
 - Low overhead
 - Small question/answer transactions (e.g. DNS lookups)

+### Websocket Handshakes
+- Use cases: checking if a user is online, sending notifications
+- Persistent client-server connections allow data to be sent any tie
+- Websocket handshake, `connection: upgrade`
+- Replaces HTTP connection with Websocket, using same underlying TCP/IP

 #### Terminology
 - IPv - Internet Protocol version